ThoughtWorks-SEA/developer-training/docs/frontend/http-request.md

 - when data is empty such as when user type in 999 as the postid: `https://jsonplaceholder.typicode.com/comments?postId=999`, display: `"No comments available for postid: 999"`

-4. [optional] create a `utils/axios` to configure the baseUrl of Axios.
+4. [Optional] Since we are calling from the same API, let's try to refactor to reduce repetition.
+Create a `utils/axios.js` to configure the [baseURL](https://github.com/axios/axios#creating-an-instance) of Axios.